thexahmed00/BaaS-ChatApp/CONTRIBUTING.md

 # Contributing
-We welcome contributions to BaaS-ChatApp!
+We welcome contributions to Appwrite-ChatApp!
 To contribute, please follow these guidelines:

 Fork the repository and clone it to your local machine.